arnoldtan/DSA4262-genomind88/README.md

 ## Installation of Python 3.10 and pip

 Python 3.10 is required for this project to ensure compatibility with the latest packages.
-Please execute the following commands on your AWS instance:
+Please execute the following commands line by line on your AWS instance:

 ```bash
 sudo apt update